DEV Community

 • A single component is responsible for generating the number, which poses challenges for horizontal scalability.

 YugabyteDB addresses these challenges with a Hybrid Logical Clock (HLC) that incorporates both a physical component, which can drift, and a logical component that makes it consistently increase.
-When two servers communicate and engage in transactions that involve reads or writes on both sides, or even simply through regular heartbeats, they synchronize and agree on the maximum time to ensure it continues to increase.
+When two servers communicate and engage in transactions that involve reading or writing on both sides, or even simply through regular heartbeats, they synchronize and agree on the maximum time to ensure it continues to increase.
 However, in cases where two nodes have not exchanged messages, their time becomes as uncertain as their physical clock.

 To prevent inconsistency in this rare scenario, the cluster sets a maximum clock skew with a guaranteed value of 100%.
 If a server detects a higher clock skew, it crashes.
 If a transaction needs to determine whether a write occurred before or after its read time, and the difference is less than the maximum clock skew, it treats the time as uncertain and retries the read at a later time.
 YugabyteDB sets a conservative value of 500ms even if the clock skew is much smaller.
 This will change with atomic clocks coming to the datacenters (see Atomic clocks in EC2)